Opponents describe hideous conditions in Nicaraguan prisons

 He says he wasn’t an activist in the massive 2018 protests that shook Ortega’s government, but suspects he was arrested for his refusal to join government paramilitary squads that violently put down the protests.

-At one prison, the Modelo penitentiary, he was locked up alone in a sunless cell measuring six feet by nine (2 by 3 meters), in the maximum security section known as “El Infiernillo,” or Little Hell.
+At one prison, the Modelo penitentiary, he was locked up alone in a sunless cell measuring 6 feet by 9 (2 by 3 meters), in the maximum security section known as “El Infiernillo,” or Little Hell.
 He says that another prisoner in a similar cell believed he had gone blind from years of living in the dark.

 His wife could visit him for only 15 minutes each month, and they saw each other through a glass partition.